 In 2018, I attended the UNDP National Youth Parliament as a media correspondent.
 Young delegates from every state in the country came to participate…which brought to the fore a predictable problem.

-Floor-time was largely spent on voicing grievances about the lack of translators.
+Floor time was largely spent on voicing grievances about the lack of translators.
 Delegates from the Hindi belt weren’t comfortable with English, while delegates from the Southern and North-Eastern regions weren’t comfortable with Hindi.
 I don’t remember what the conference agenda was because we barely got around to it.

 Fast forward to 2020, a Physiotherapist discusses with me the impact of COVID-19 on her practice.
 “Explaining precautions in Telugu or Hindi takes a lot longer than in English,” she says, “We are overwhelmed with how much time we have to devote to each patient.
 It is not sustainable.”

-Of course this is time-consuming and inefficient.
+This is time-consuming and inefficient.
 But more importantly, potential mistranslations will affect how patients manage their lockdown lives.
 “There are no direct translations for most English medical terms, so I have to find indirect ways of explaining certain concepts,” the Physiotherapist says.
 It is potentially hazardous to give this responsibility to anyone not trained in translation.